 It’s an equipped enclosure, conceived as diaphanous, optimistic, capable of being crossed.

 The new round portico delimits an area where modest metaphysical architectures activate a re-functionalization of the fabric.

-The confetti become custodians of a series of tracks which rest on the area and orbit around it.
+The confetti become custodians of a series of tracks that rest on the area and orbit around it.

 The artist’s ateliers adapt organically to the curvilinear shape of the disk, like the spontaneous volumes of the former Caselli village.

 The renewed Bocciofila Piramide becomes a longitudinal regulatory element, which levels the powder keg, inviting through a reservoir – the new Piazza Prati del Popolo Romano – to explore the area.